 Address: 121 W 15th St #202, Cheyenne, WY 82001

-These 1920s-era streetcars run every 90 minutes and deliver a “jump on, jump off” experience to tourists, but only on weekdays.
+These 1920s-era streetcars run every 90 minutes and deliver tourists a “jump on, jump off” experience, but only on weekdays.
 Tourists may hop off whenever they want to explore these striking tourist attractions and take the next bus, which passes by in 90 minutes.

 On summer weekends, the tour stops at the Cheyenne Frontier Days Old West Museum for half an hour for no extra charge.
-A professional tour guide will provide narration during the ride, allowing visitors to get familiarized with the city’s historical sights.
+A professional tour guide will provide narration during the ride, allowing visitors to become familiar with the city’s historical sights.

 2. Wyoming State Museum

 The Wyoming State Museum is a historical, cultural, and educational institution that dates back to the 1890s, and visiting is one of the best things to do in Cheyenne for a history buff.